evertrue/exhibitor-cookbook/README.md

 See https://github.com/Netflix/exhibitor/wiki/Running-Exhibitor for more detauls

 :snapshot_dir, :transaction_dir: and :log_index_dir in node[:exhibitor] should be set to something sane.
-Linkedin recommend putting snapshots and logs on a different device than transactions for a write-heavy workload. https://cwiki.apache.org/confluence/display/KAFKA/Operations#Operations-OperationalizingZookeeper
+LinkedIn recommend putting snapshots and logs on a different device than transactions for a write-heavy workload. https://cwiki.apache.org/confluence/display/KAFKA/Operations#Operations-OperationalizingZookeeper

 node[:exhibitor][:defaultconfig] contains config that exhibitor will be initialized with.